-Much of the appeal and consequent success of an adventure camp is borne out of stepping outside of one’s comfort zone and undergoing “the odd hardship”.
+Much of the appeal and consequent success of a student volunteer service program is borne out of stepping outside of one’s comfort zone and building character through “the odd hardship”.
 There is a good chance that at some point you will feel uncomfortable – be it physically, emotionally or socially.
 How you react to and overcome that discomfort is where you develop your grit.

 There is a movement to encourage character development as a marker for success in life, to the point that some schools are grading their students based on ‘grit’ and not just academic performance.
 Angela Duckworth, MacArthur Foundation “genius” award winner and research psychologist developed a “grit-scale”, requiring students to rate themselves based on questions such as ‘I have overcome setbacks to conquer an important challenge’, ‘setbacks don’t discourage me’ and ‘I finish whatever I begin’ (take the 12-item grit questionnaire to see how you fare).

-Adventure camp creates a culture where students can challenge themselves and feel accomplished after overcoming obstacles.
-The experience results in uniquely close bonds between the students who experience this as a group.
+Student volunteer service programs create a culture where students can challenge themselves and feel accomplished after overcoming obstacles.
+The experience results in building character and uniquely close bonds between the students who experience this as a group.